 - Take a gentle and simple twist on both of your sides by practicing Revolved Chair Pose.

-- You can try to lift the hip and then a balance of the tiptoes.
+- You can try to lift the hip and then the balance of tiptoes.

 - In order to add more intensity, you can stay on the toes and then slowly drop your hips towards the heels but don’t allow them to touch.